The Bachelor of Science (B.S.) in Pharmaceutical Sciences is designed for students to gain a strong foundation in the basic sciences and liberal arts.

 In addition to building a strong foundation for graduate and professional programs, graduates of the program will:

-- Gain an interdisciplinary understanding of the fundamentals of biology, chemistry
+- Gain an interdisciplinary understanding of the fundamentals of biology, chemistry and humanities

 - Build skills to think critically and problem solve